Extending Your Tier 4 Student Visa

 How long will it take?

-Applications submitted by post via the Student Batch Scheme usually take eight weeks to be processed.
+Applications submitted by post will have a decision within 8 weeks.
 However during busy periods (September to November) it can take longer.

 If you go in person to a PEO then you will usually receive a decision on the same day.
-However you will not receive your Biometric Resident Permit (BRP) which contains your visa until at least two weeks later.
+However you will not receive your Biometric Resident Permit (BRP) which contains your visa within 7-10 working days.